GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 * All requests must be sent as POST calls using clients like Postman.
 These requests cannot be sent through browsers.
 * The System Account User ID and Password must be sent as "Basic Auth" under "Authorization", and the combination needs to be base 64 encoded.
-* The Sensitive api_key parameter with its value must be sent in the "Headers" as "x-api-key" and not directly in the request URL goes below:
+* The Sensitive api_key parameter with its value must be sent in the "Headers" as "x-api-key" and not directly in the request URL.
 * "Accept" parameter must be passed in "Headers" with value, "application/zip".
 * "Content-Type" parameter must be passed in "Headers" with value, "application/json".
 * All the optional search filters can be sent in the request URL or in the "Body".

 ### Explanation of the API using Examples